Phone-GWP-group

 How do you want customers to feel about your product?

 Colour can be surprisingly effective in eliciting target consumers’ emotions, feelings, and thoughts.
-Although this can be different based on demographics (and even within similar groups depending on past experiences), using a suitable colour scheme can make your potential customers feel positive (or otherwise) about your brand.
+Although this can vary by demographics (and even within similar groups depending on past experiences), using a suitable colour scheme can make your potential customers feel positive (or otherwise) about your brand.

 A fan of Pantone colour swatches